sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportPageElement.md

 Specify the index of the report page that you want to display. `0` is the first page.
 Either `pageName` or `pageIndex` can be used, but not both.

+### `restrictViewportGestures: boolean`

+When `true`, report objects that support zooming require a modifier key be used in addition to the scroll wheel.
+Enable restrictViewportGestures when embedding elements in a layout that causes overflow.
+This reserves the scroll-wheel action for page scrolling.

+default value: `true`

 ## Properties

 ### `menuItemProvider: MenuItemProvider`